SmalsResearch/bePelias/README.md

 ## Interpolation

-There are two situations where coordinates of an address is computed by interpolation (i.e., if number 10 is not know, we assumed it is located between 8 and 12):
+There are two situations where coordinates of an address are computed by interpolation (i.e., if number 10 is not know, we assume it is located between 8 and 12):
 - Either the number is not provided in BeSt Address data.
 In this case, Pelias will use its interpolation engine, based on BeSt Address as well as OpenStreetMap data.
 It this case:
    - Field 'properties'>'match_type' is 'interpolated'
    - Id provided in the result is a street best id, not an address best id
 - Either the number is provided in BeSt Address data, but with coordinates (0,0) (only in Wallonia).
 It his case, bePelias will call the interpolation engine:
    - Field 'bepelias'>'interpolated' is True
    - Id provided in the result is the Street Best Id
-   - In 'geometry', we provide 'coordinates_orig', with the orininal coordinates, and 'coordinates' with the interpolated coordinates
+   - In 'geometry', we provide 'coordinates_orig', with the original coordinates, and 'coordinates' with the interpolated coordinates

+## Result metadata

+Beside results coming straight from Pelias, bePelias adds some metadata in "bepelias" field:
+- call_type: 'struct' or 'unstruct': did we call structured of unstructured Pelias
+- in_addr: what was the address sent to Pelias
+- transformers: which sequence of transformers were applied to the input address to give the above "in_addr"
+- interpolated: did we compute coordinates by interpolation (only when BeSt Address records has a (0,0) location, see above)

+## Box numbers

+When an address contains several boxes, BeSt Address provides a BeSt id for the 'main address' (i.e., the housenumber ignoring the box number) as well as a BeSt id for each box number.
+As Pelias does not handle box numbers, bePelias does not take box number as input, but will provide all box numbers in the result:
+- the "main" address is described in the "top" result (with and id and coordinates);
+- all boxes are described in "addendum" part, in 'box_info' list.

 # Todo

 - Full best id pour les adresses -> nécessite de builder les data à partir des XML?
 Dans les CSV, objectId présent, mais pas versionId
-- When Pelias loads data:
-    - `debug: [wof-admin-lookup] no country lon=0, lat=0` --> missing coords in Best data (found by the geocoder without coordinates)
-    - `debug: [wof-admin-lookup] no country lon=6.406553, lat=50.332375` --> addresses close to boundary.
-Are they included?
-Yes!
-- Si coordonnées = 0,0 -> remplacer la autre chose ?
-Au niveau du "wrapper" ?
-- Utiliser fichiers "localities" à la place de WOF pour les "city".
-Pour le moment les fichiers "localities" sont inutiles, une recherche avec un simple nom de ville renvoit uniquement le résultat "whosonfirst"
-- Version non structurée.
-Utiliser libpostal? --> Ou utiliser Pelias en direct ?
-- autocomplete vs search?
+- Use "localities" files instead of WOF for "cities".
+For now, "localities" files are ignored, a search with just a city name only returns a result from "whosonfirst"
+- Describe output format in swagger